wbt11a/h265Convert/README.md

     <p>Optionally edit convertScript.sh to enable verbose logging or not
   5. Let crontab take over.

+ The script will convert all subdirectories and move the completed file into the prior files location, while moving the non-265 file into h265files/.
- Note:  The process will suspend if Plex Transcoder is running.
+ The process will suspend if Plex Transcoder is running.
 This can obviously be modified to detect other applications that should have priority.

- The script will convert all subdirectories and move the completed file into the prior files location, while moving the non-265 file into h265files/.